step-security-bot/tickspot.js/docs/projects.md

     };
   });

-const result = await client.projects.listEntries(params, callback);
+const result = await tickspot.projects.listEntries(params, callback);
 // The result would be something like the following:
 [
   {